abstract:caviness:caviness

 For general information and specifications about the Caviness cluster, visit the IT Research Computing website.
 To cite the Caviness cluster for grants, proposals and publications, use these HPC templates.

-An HPC system always has one or more public-facing systems known as login nodes.
+A HPC cluster always has one or more public-facing systems known as login nodes.
 The login nodes are supplemented by many compute nodes which are connected by a private network.
 One or more head nodes run programs that manage and facilitate the functioning of the cluster.
 (In some clusters, the head node functionality is present on the login nodes.)
 Each compute node typically has several multi-core processors that share memory.
 Finally, all the nodes share one or more filesystems over a high-speed network.

 Login (head) nodes are the gateway into the cluster and are shared by all cluster users.
 Their computing environment is a full standard variant of Linux configured for scientific applications.
 This includes command documentation (man pages), scripting tools, compiler suites, debugging/profiling tools, and application software.
 In addition, the login nodes have several tools to help you move files between the HPC filesystems and your local machine, other clusters, and web-based services.